HSarham/satelliteCNN/README.md

 ``python backbone_training/train_backbone.py``

-## Please cite our paper if you are using are code
+## Please cite our paper if you are using our code
 ```
 @article{sarmadi_human_2024,
 	title = {Human bias and {CNNs}’ superior insights in satellite based poverty mapping},